Satnammeena2004/mystry_messages/README.md

-# Mystry Messages
+# Anonify

 ## 📖 Introduction

-Mystry Messages is an anonyms messaging platform that allow uses to receive or send message without revealing their identity.
+Anonify is an anonyms messaging platform that allow uses to receive or send message without revealing their identity.

 ## 🛠️ Technologies Used